Exabyte-io/icet/doc/userguide/source/advanced/parallel_monte_carlo.rst

 with the same supercell, which means that the system needs to be equilibrated from scratch for every set of parameter.
-If equilibration is time consuming, it may be advisable to, for example, avoid parallelization over chemical potential (but keep parallelization over temperature).
+If equilibration is time consuming, it may be advisable to, for example, avoid parallelization over chemical potential (but keeping parallelization over temperature).

 HPC environments
 ----------------